spacemeshos/go-spacemesh/README.md

 ### Contributing

+Thank you for considering to contribute to the go-unruly open source project.
+We welcome contributions large and small!

 - go-unruly is part of [The UnrulyOS open source Project](https://unruly.io), and is MIT licensed open source software.
-- We welcome contributions big and small!
 - We welcome major contributors to the unruly core dev team.
 - Please make sure to scan the [issues](https://github.com/UnrulyOS/go-unruly/issues).
 - Search the closed ones before reporting things, and help us with the open ones.